servicemeshbook/linkerd/scripts/README.md

 This branch has scripts that works with Linkerd stable-2.6.0 release.

-### Disclaimer

-Some of the command outputs such as pod, service, and deployment names, IP addresses etc. might not always match to what's in the book.
-But the expected behavior will be the same.

 ## Installing Linkerd

 Copy and paste command as you practice.